There are now 2 possible online modes for units:

-- Be able to identify and articulate how the role of a social worker may fit within the broader framework of human service delivery.
+Be able to identify and articulate how the role of a social worker may fit within the broader framework of human service delivery.

-- Students are able to (1) identify and articulate the attitudes and values important to social work as determined by the Australian Association of Social Workers; (2) demonstrate the capacity to critically reflect on social work theory and practice issues; (3) apply critical thinking skills to different issues, problems and dilemmas that confront social workers in the context of their daily practice; and (4) clearly and confidently communicate ideas in both written and verbally in group and class settings; and (5) demonstrate professional attitudes, workplace behaviours and communication skills appropriate to the profession of social work.
+- Students are able to (1) critique the attitudes, ethics and values important to social work as determined by the Australian Association of Social Workers; (2) demonstrate the capacity to critically reflect on social work theory and practice issues; (3) analyse different issues, problems and dilemmas that confront social workers in the context of their daily practice; and (4) develop confident communication skills in both written and verbal formats in group and class settings; and (5) demonstrate professional attitudes, workplace behaviours and communication skills appropriate to the profession of social work.

-- Indicative assessments in this unit are as follows: (1) short essay paper; (2) test; and (3) professional behaviour assessment.
+- Indicative assessments in this unit are as follows: (1) written assignment; (2) test; and (3) professional behaviour assessment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)